Money, Payments, Currency Exchange

 Attention: selling/purchasing foreign exchange elsewhere or using foreign currency as means of payment is a criminal offense in Uzbekistan!

 After you turned your currency into Uzbek soums, you may find it difficult to change it backward.
-Purchase of foreign currency at official exchange offices is a problem, though not prohibited.
+You need to keep the official receipt when you sell foreign exchange - it will be needed to change local currency backwards when you leave the country.
+A free purchase of foreign currency at official exchange offices is still a problem, though not prohibited.

 You can withdraw foreign currency cash from your plastic card (credit/debit).
 Usually, this is done at the cash desk of major banks.

-ATMsThere are ATMs at big hotels and major banks; they offer a chance to get hard currency in cash, but usually in small amounts (from 20 to 50 dollars) and with a very high commission.
+ATMsThere are ATMs at big hotels and major banks; they offer a chance to get hard currency in cash, but usually in smaller amounts (from 50 to 100 dollars).

 A passport has to be shown when changing money at official exchange offices.
 Foreign bank notes with visible defects or marks are not accepted at the exchange.

 Local CurrencyThe Uzbek currency is called Soum.
 The higher denominations of soums are available in bank notes, lower, called tiyin, are in coins.
 One soum is 100 tiyins.
-Notes come in denominations of 100, 200, 500, 1000 and 5000 soums (as of Sept 2015) Of them, notes smaller than 200 soums are essentially valueless.
+Notes come in denominations of 100, 200, 500, 1 000, 5 000, 10 000 and 50 000 soums (as of April 2018) Of them, notes smaller than 500 soums are essentially valueless.
 Soums are the sole legal currency in Uzbekistan.
-However, foreigners are obliged to pay hard currency for air tickets and railway tickets.
 Restaurants, cafes and hotels accept Uzbek soums only.

 All cash payments must be in soums.
 Uzbekistan is a country where cash transfers dominate.
 Soum plastic cards are taken in most shops and air ticketing agencies though they are only available to the residents.
 In restaurants cash is prevalent.